bblodfon/pdac-efs-bench2024/README.md

 ## Data and Preprocessing

-We use two multi-omics PDAC datasets.
+We use 3 multi-omics PDAC datasets.
 Preprocessing steps include:

 - Patient and feature filtering
 - Metadata curation